Travertine Bathroom Vanity Tops: Pros, Cons & Care - Willow Bath and Vanity

 Is travertine good for a bathroom vanity top?

 It gives a warm, natural, spa-like look that’s very on-trend, but it is porous and softer than quartz or quartzite, so it must be sealed and cleaned gently to prevent staining and etching.
+For many bathrooms that trade-off is well worth the character it adds.

 Does travertine need to be sealed?